Keeping Medicine Human

 American medicine is being transformed.
 Doctor-patient relationships have grown more distant and formulaic; social and cultural pressures are causing medical institutions to become politicized; and new information technologies foisted upon physicians have, in many cases, contributed to ghastly medical errors.
+For decades, doctors have faced growing political, economic, and regulatory pressures—and thousands have left the field as a result.
+Too often, it is not clear for whom doctors work: patients, the government, or large corporations.
+The purpose of medicine is confused.

-This newsletter includes both short posts and occasional, longer policy briefings and prescriptions in the “Longform Side Effects” section.
+In Side Effects, I hope to examine the origins and consequences of policy decisions that have led to these and related trends in “big medicine.”
+The newsletter includes both short posts and occasional, longer policy briefings and prescriptions in the “Longform Side Effects” section.
 I hope to build a community of concerned doctors, patients, and citizens committed to restoring physician autonomy in medicine.
-Thank you for joining!

 About Me